lincolnthedev/lincolnthedev/index.md

 ## Who I Am

 My name is Lincoln.
 I am a web developer from the United States.
-I'm really liking PHP right now.

 ### 🧠 Things I Know:
    - PHP